MadSkunky/PhoenixRising/README.md

 DETAILS AND CHANGELOG: https://docs.google.com/spreadsheets/d/1dUarPgusALd3IxLgITWg69r6Ir1FrAN-GF5T4Tx2M6Y/edit?usp=sharing 3rd Row explained: https://youtu.be/XcaObJJaHCw

-<b>EARLY ACCESS WARNING</b>
-This is a beta-version of the mod with a lot of features incomplete.
-Currently complete Classes: Assault, Heavy, Sniper, Berserker.
-It is recommended you DO NOT hire Elite Classes (Priest, Infiltrator, Technician).
-Please do not change or adjust config settings.

 INTENDED TO BE USED WITH PANTOLOMIN RF MOD https://www.nexusmods.com/phoenixpoint/mods/40?tab=files Adjust its Config setting: "reactionAngle": 360.0